mustang-framework/mustang/README.md

 > **Porto SAP** is a modern Software Architectural Pattern, designed to help developers organize their Code in a super maintainable way.
 It is very helpful for big and long term projects, as they tend to have higher complexity with time.

 It's completely **optional** to build your application using the Porto architecture.
-Alternatively, you can build it using the MVC architecture, and still benefit from all the features of Mustang.
+Alternatively, you can build it using the MVC architecture and still benefit from all the features of Mustang.

-A Mustang application concluded three main layer according the Porto structure:
+A Mustang application concluded three main layers according the Porto structure:
 * Ocean (Framework Layer)
 * Ship (Shared layer between different containers)
 * Container (Isolated Layer/Service)